 The situation of industry and government corrupting science is far from confined to the fluoridation issue.
 Today, ethyl alcohol, the substance that every drunkard knows well, is added to American gasoline to increase its octane rating.
 It works great.
-It was also used eighty years ago.
+It was also used before 1920.
 In the 1920s, ethyl alcohol was replaced by tetraethyl lead as an octane booster.
 Why?
 As it turns out, nobody could patent ethyl alcohol and make monopoly profits from putting it into gasoline.
 Therefore, General Motors, Standard Oil and du Pont conspired to make a new, patentable chemical, and tetraethyl lead was introduced into American gas tanks.
 Although Ben Franklin remarked on lead’s well-known toxic qualities hundreds of years ago, and even ancient Romans and Greeks wrote of its toxic properties, industrially-funded scientists in the 20th century labored mightily to make lead appear safe to ingest, even though they knew how deadly tetraethyl lead really was.
 It is unknown just how many people became sick and died from the effects of lead being spewed into the air during the era of tetraethyl lead, but it is not inconsiderable.
 In 1985, the EPA estimated 5,000 lead-related heart disease deaths per year, prior to the tetraethyl lead phase out.
 The lead content of American bloodstreams has fallen precipitously since tetraethyl lead was outlawed.

 The most notorious of the industrial laboratories that produced the lead “research” was Kettering Laboratories.
 For generations, Kettering and its industrial sponsors controlled all lead research.
 The “Kettering” of Kettering Laboratories was Charles Kettering, the inventor and General Motors executive.
 Kettering Laboratories is not the only “medical” foundation that he helped bankroll.
-The Memorial Sloan-Kettering Cancer Center, the world’s leading cancer research institute, is named after Kettering and his buddy, General Motors CEO Alfred Sloan, another noted “philanthropist.”
+The Memorial Sloan-Kettering Cancer Center, the world’s leading cancer research institute, is named after Kettering and his friend, General Motors CEO Alfred Sloan, another noted “philanthropist.”
 Kettering Laboratories was also instrumental in making aluminum appear benign.
 McClure had high praise for Edward Largent and Kettering Laboratories in his Water Fluoridation: The Search and the Victory.
 Largent and Kettering were involved in covering-up the harmful effects of fluoride, and Largent secretly worked for the federal government, possibly on the Manhattan Project.
 Christopher Bryson unearthed original research that Kettering performed in the 1950s, which showed that inhaling airborne fluorides caused an emphysema-like condition, something that countless Americans downwind from fluoride facilities have suffered from.
 Kettering buried the research results because they came up with the “wrong” answer, but did not have “national security” to cover their tracks, so Bryson discovered it in his research.

 Click on image to enlarge

 Anne-Lise Gotzsche’s The Fluoride Question, Panacea or Poison? is an excellent survey of fluoridation.
 She was a medical journalist in London who investigated fluoridation for years.
 She has a sensible attitude, taking both the pro and anti-fluoridation people to task when needed.
 The book is an easy read and covers the main issues surrounding fluoridation, although written before the more pernicious conflicts of interest of fluoridation’s proponents were discovered.
 As with anybody who looks into fluoridation and is not on the payroll of a bureaucracy or corporation that promotes fluoride, Gotzsche demonstrated how shamelessly political the fluoridation effort was.
 Science was trampled in the rush to fluoridate.
 Many scientists went so far overboard that they became evangelists instead of scientists.
 Some began making up the science as they went along, such as the infamous Frederick Stare.
-Stare made up a new concept that he called “mineral nutrient fluoride,” a pro-fluoridation idea so unfounded that even the PHS shot it down.
+Stare made up a concept called “mineral nutrient fluoride,” a pro-fluoridation idea so unfounded that even the PHS shot it down.
 Fluoridation pioneer Basil Bibby even recommended adding lead fluoride to the water supplies in 1945.
 Gotzsche discussed that whatever the propaganda about helping teeth, dentists’ business goes up in fluoridated areas, not down.
 By 1970, Newburgh, New York and Grand Rapids, Michigan, the recipients of the first trial fluoridation experiments, had twice the dentists per capita as the national average.

 Gotzsche said that calling groups engaged in the huge international push to fluoridate water the “dental mafia” was “naïve,” but felt that those thinking that way could perhaps be forgiven, given the facts.
 Her book was published in 1975.
 In light of Harold Hodge’s connections, “mafia” may not be far from the mark.